emeb/icestick_6502/README.md

 # icestick_6502
-A small 6502 system build on a Lattice Icestick FPGA development board
+A small 6502 system built on a Lattice Icestick FPGA development board

 ## prerequisites
 To build this you will need the following FPGA tools